Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 A layer definition has:

-- A fixed query to select parcel data
+- `query`: Set to `parcels: true` to select parcel data
+- `fields`: An optional list of [standard schema columns](/articles/schema) to include.
+By default, tiles include `address`, `owner`, and `path`
-- Optionally, a string of cartocss styles (see "composing styles" below).
-We apply the default Loveland styles if you don't specify any.
+- `styles`: Optional, A string of [CartoCSS styles](https://carto.com/developers/styling/cartocss/) (see "composing styles" below).
+We apply a set of default Loveland styles if you don't specify any.

 #### Sample layer request

+This layer requests parcels with a custom line color and additional fields:

 ```
 POST /api/v1/sources?token=